diggerhq/docs-site/docs/reference-cli.md

 :::

 ::: tip
-Almost all commands are run in the context of digger.yml.
+Almost all commands are run in the context of Lemon.yml.
 This is used to identify the project name and services for this project.
 The state of services however is maintained in the backend.
 We can sync the services of a project with `dg sync` command.
 The expected context for each command is highlighted under each heading.
 :::

 ## dg auth
 - Requires Auth: no
 - Context: N/A

-Authenticate and retrieve Digger token.
+Authenticate and retrieve Lemon token.
 This command open browser for authentication.

 ## dg project init
 - Requires Auth: yes
-- Context: Project root (initialises digger.yml)
+- Context: Project root (initialises Lemon.yml)

 Initialize a project by name (creates entry in backend).
-Also creates initial digger.yml file.
+Also creates initial Lemon.yml file.

 | Option                      | Description                                                                    | Required          |